 - feeling overwhelmed

 To recap briefly, I encouraged those trying to overcome procrastination or tendencies to procrastinate to do four things—the most important of which was to isolate the roots of your dilatoriness.
 Then, I listed some tips for dealing with procrastination that comes from feeling overwhelmed or confused, including making written to-do lists, starting each list with one high-priority task, and seeking information and support.

 Today, I want to reinforce the necessity of thinking seriously about why you are procrastinating, and provide some tips for addressing the last three causes of procrastination: boredom, lack of motivation, and distraction.

 Coping with boredom, lack of motivation, and distraction

 These particular causes of procrastination are common among students writing for a mandatory course or among professionals obliged to complete reports and documents regarding the mundane aspects of their work.
-Why?
-Because, frequently, the tasks are not undertaken by the individual himself, but assigned according to someone (or something) else’s interests.
+This is especially true when the project isn’t something you have chosen for yourself but has been assigned to you according to someone (or something) else’s interests.

 1) Establish a purpose.

 It is difficult to pick a route if you haven’t yet determined a destination.
 Many people are not creative enough when thinking about their “destination.”
 More often than not, if your sole purpose in an endeavor is simply to finish it, you will succeed, but miserably.
 Remember those midnight sessions writing drafts of your dissertation, hours before it was due?
 Yes, the drafts were completed, but under great stress.
 Wanting to finish a task isn’t enough to stave off procrastination.
 Be creative with your goals.
 Try to establish a broader purpose that you are passionate about and fit the task at hand into your plan for progressing toward that goal.